 How to Clean Reusable Silicone Earplugs

 Reusable silicone earplugs are hygienic and eco-friendly, but only if you clean them right.
 The method depends entirely on the material.
-This guide covers the simple daily wash, the deeper disinfecting method, and what you should never do.

 How Often Should You Clean Your Earplugs?